Ibbit data management system

 Overview

-Ibbit helps businesses and government organizations manage not only their internal databases, but selectively and easily publish that data to their websites, apps or other platforms.
-Ibbit is a commercial software product, owned and supported by Subvert that was first released in 2011 and has grown to support the needs of a variety of customers across Northern Canada.
+Ibbit helped businesses and government organizations manage not only their internal databases, but selectively and easily publish that data to their websites, apps or other platforms.
+Ibbit was a commercial software product, owned and supported by Subvert that was first released in 2011 and grew to support the needs of a variety of customers across Northern Canada.

 Strategy

-For a lot of companies, their public-facing websites are maintained with a standalone Content Management System (CMS) while their internal databases are set up on multiple different technologies.
+For a lot of companies, their public-facing websites are maintained with a standalone Content Management System (CMS) while their internal databases run on multiple other technologies.
 All too often, these systems don’t talk to one another and so a hefty amount of duplicate work is created to keep them all up-to-date.
-Those companies that can afford to have connected systems pay through the nose for this privilege: Ibbit was built to lower that cost and bring this business advantage to more organizations.
+Some companies can afford to connect and sync these systems while others cannot: Ibbit was built to lower that cost and bring this business advantage to more organizations.

 In the beginning

-Ibbit began life as a simple way for one of Subvert’s clients to manage their internal records database and publish some of that information to a website.
-As you would expect, I designed the first version of the interface and information architecture to suit the specific needs of this project.
+Ibbit began life as a simple way for one of our clients to manage their internal records database and publish some of that information to a website.
+I designed that first version of the interface and information architecture to suit the specific needs of this one-off project.
 Over time, and as we used Ibbit on more projects, new features were added, usability enhancements were made and Ibbit’s footprint grew larger and larger.

 Reboot

-In early 2014, we decided Ibbit’s ASP.NET code should be re-written from scratch, giving me the opportunity to re-think the visual design and information architecture.
-A modular design system was created and applied to a prototype that the team tested alongside our customers.
-Once we felt confident enough in this new direction, existing customers’ data was transitioned to the updated version.
+In 2014, we decided Ibbit’s ASP.NET code should be re-written from scratch, giving me the opportunity to re-think the visual design and information architecture.
+A modular design system was created and applied to a prototype that the team tested along with our customers.
+After we felt confident enough in this new direction, existing customers’ data was transitioned to the updated version.
 I continued to iterate on the shared design system, making core tweaks that would improve everyone’s user experience at once.

 Today

-Today Ibbit fulfills the needs of customers who use it to consult with citizens, publish news stories, host a busy job board, share historical photographs, distribute spatial data, accept orders and serve up on-demand downloads.
-In other words, Ibbit does a lot of different things for a variety of different organizations, demonstrating that the design I created is flexible, adpatable and scalable.
+At its peak, Ibbit fulfilled the needs of customers who used it to consult with citizens, publish news stories, host a busy job board, share historical photographs, distribute spatial data, accept orders and serve up on-demand downloads.
+In other words, Ibbit did a lot of different things for a variety of different organizations, demonstrating that the interface design I created was flexible, adpatable and highly scalable.